Skip to main content

 Additionally, the ID functions as a single point of contact between the instructor and the Open SUNY program.
 The ID team is kept up to date on the latest programmatic information, procedural changes, technology or instructional design issues, and provides a forum for designers to share information and tips, and the opportunity to brainstorm and problem-solve solutions to design and technology issues with each other.
 Working so closely with their faculty and having the Open SUNY Instructional Design Team to rely on, puts the IDs in an advantageous position to share information, strategies, and solutions with their cohort of assigned faculty and with each other.

-The Open SUNY campus-ID model, is at its simplest a train the trainer model.
-IDs not only disseminate the best practices collected or researched in a coordinated and consistent manner, but also contribute themselves to the data collection, evaluation, revision, feedback, and best practices collection loop.
-Today Open SUNY campus-based IDs are a unique and successful community in the SUNY system, and this role is now institutionalized across SUNY.
-They comprise a large community of highly experienced online instructional design professionals all dedicated to the common cause of supporting online faculty from all disciplines in the development of their online courses.
+The SUNY Online Teaching campus-ID model, is at its simplest a train-the-trainer model, providing tools, information, resources, mentoring guidance and a community of practice for online IDs across the sytem who not only disseminate the best practices collected or researched in a coordinated and consistent manner, but who have also contributed themselves to the data collection, evaluation, revision, feedback, and best practices collection loop.
+Today campus-based IDs are a unique and successful community in the SUNY system, and this role is now institutionalized across SUNY with almost every SUNY campus having at least one online instructional designer on staff.
+They comprise a large community of highly experienced online instructional design professionals all dedicated to the common cause of supporting online faculty from all disciplines and institutional sectors in the development of their online courses.

-The comprehensiveness of Open SUNY’s processes, resources, support, and services, facilitate the IDs in their pivotal role and allow them to do their jobs in a well-documented, organized manner.
-The unique role of the online ID is a distinguishing factor in the Open SUNY online faculty development and course design model, and a significant factor in the high degrees of reported satisfaction from both faculty and students.
+The comprehensiveness of the SUNY Online Teaching processes, resources, and services, support the campus-based IDs in their pivotal role.
+The unique role of the SUNY online ID is a distinguishing factor in the SUNY Online Teaching faculty development and course design model, and a significant factor in the high degrees of reported satisfaction from online SUNY faculty and students.

 Instructional Designer (ID) Responsibilities and Expectations

-The campus IDs are considered part of the Open SUNY Online Teaching Community.
-Training, mentoring, and certifications are available via Open SUNY.
-They play an Open SUNY liaison role on their campus, and have access to targeted supports, materials, resources, events and activities.
-Rregular ongoing contact with Open SUNY education team staff.
+The campus IDs are considered part of the SUNY Online Teaching Community.
+Training, mentoring, and certifications are available via SUNY Online.
+They play liaison role on their campus with the SUNY Online supports and services, and have access to targeted tools, materials, resources, events, and activities.
+Reegular ongoing contact with SUNY Online Teaching = staff.

 The Campus-ID program and general responsibilities for all online IDs